2206478/CS220AU-DP-2022/README.md

 ## Log

+- 2023-01-18 me and Dylan peer assessed each others work
+- 2023-01-17 added last touches to the website and created a reference list
+- 2023-01-06 looked and added another image to the website
+- 2022-12-30 added more to the website
+- 2022-12-17 created a vr map and added it to the website
+- 2022-12-03 added more content to the website
+- 2022-11-25 found images and added them to the website
+- 2022-11-24 looked for fair use images to use on the website
 - 2022-11-18 i've added information to the website
 - 2022-11-01 my research question will be on A.I. and the existential risk they pose on humanity
 - 2022-10-25 now have a basic knowledge of how to use Github